Plectranthus fruticosus

-Plectranthus fruticosus, the forest spurflower, is a species of flowering plant in the mint family Lamiaceae, native to South Africa.
+Plectranthus fruticosus, the forest spurflower, is a species of flowering plant in the mint family, Lamiaceae.
+It is native to Mozambique, Eswatini, and South Africa's KwaZulu-Natal, Northern, and Cape provinces.
 Growing up to 2 m tall, it is an erect evergreen shrub, with rounded, hairy leaves, and spikes of soft blue or mauve flowers in summer.

-The Latin specific epithet fruticosus means “shrubby”.
+The Latin specific epithet fruticosus means "shrubby".

 This plant is found throughout the Western Cape and Limpopo regions, enjoying the moist conditions and dappled shade of forest margins.

 It has a long history of cultivation in Europe, where it requires protection from freezing temperatures.
-Several cultivars are available, of which the pink-flowered ‘James’ has won the Royal Horticultural Society’s Award of Garden Merit.
+Several cultivars are available, of which the pink-flowered 'James' has won the Royal Horticultural Society's Award of Garden Merit.